 UK private capital CFOs said they were meeting the demands for ESG reporting by investing in expanding their technology framework (28%), increasing the size of the in-house finance team (26%) and outsourcing more functions (21%).

 Outsourcing frees the fund manager to concentrate on their portfolio performance without the need to retrain staff, invest in expensive technology infrastructure and manage regulatory updates.

 Why Intertrust Group?

-- Intertrust Group is a publicly listed company with 70 years’ experience providing world-class services to clients around the world.
+- Intertrust Group is a publicly listed company with more than 70 years’ experience in providing world-class corporate and fund services to clients around the world.